kaidong-chr/HW2_Responsive_Portfolio/README.md

 # My Portfolio

 ### Portfolio Page
+Welcome to my portfolio page, you will find biography, linkedIn and Github links, my resume, some projects that I have done with their repos and a contact me page.
+This portfolio is a work in progress, more will get added as more knowledge is gained.

 ### Implementation
-* Utilize semantic elements in HTML
+* Utilize semantic elements in HTML.
 * Use bootstrap to style portfolio, include usage of navbar, sticky footer, forms, grids and rows.
-* Use bootstrap's column sizing to minimize media query usage
+* Use bootstrap's column sizing to eliminate query usage.
+* jQuery for repo link click functions.
 * Validate HTML with W3C Validator Service to ensure there are no errors.

 [Portfolio Webpage Link](https://kaidong-chr.github.io/My_Portfolio/)